 IW or PW: Open Egghead on pages 48 and 49.
 Choose at least 2 activities and complete them.
 You can work individually or with your classmates.
+After pupils do the activities, they check the results in pairs.

 Teacher asks pupils which activities they liked; pupils share their ideas about reasons for bullying and the ways to prevent bullying.